 - Synchronous delivery is where the participants can hear, see, and or interact with each other at the same time online.
 This would be most similar to a live, in-person class experience.
 It can be accomplished via a conference tool such as Zoom and Blackboard Collaborate.

 - Asynchronous delivery is where learning takes place at different times and places for every participant.
 This approach is predicated on instructors creating and/or distributing content (e.g. recorded video lecture, voice-over PowerPoints, or just handouts) ahead of time and supplementing it with additional elements (e.g. discussion boards, text, assignments).

 - Run lab activities: instructors may screen record a software demonstration via Camtasia or Microsoft PowerPoint.
-Note: unfortunately due to licensing agreement, Bloomberg access is not available outside of the computer labs.

 - Foster collaboration among students: choose simple asynchronous tools (e.g. email, discussion boards) if possible because they offer low barriers to entry.
 Let the students know why they are asked to collaborate, what the learning goals are, and how their collaboration will be measured.